vli777/pyport/README.md

 - Ensure your `config.yaml` file is correctly configured for your use case.
 - The API allows dynamic overrides for symbols and configurations without modifying the local `config.yaml`.
+- The symbol selection process will auto-remove highly correlated pairs within a group and select representatives based on sharpe ratio vs the group